brenton26-afk/CS351_FinalProject/documentation/README_Documentation.md

  - Run update_to_s3.py and hopefully it is successful.
 Troubleshoot if not.
  - You can now edit a file and run the sync_to_s3.py python file to check if it will update the changed files.
  - We now need to find a way to make this consistant and things like that... like if you update or change or add a file or remove a file the sync file should be running constantly (every second or few) to keep track of changes.
+ - Also make sure we think about what we should do with files when files are REMOVED...
+I think we should keep it in the bucket anyways for a period just incase. or we can create a recycle bin file folder.